Topologically protected Grover's oracle for the partition problem: Discussion

 \section{Discussion}

 The NPP is one of the practically most useful famous computational problems.
-We showed that quantum mechanics allows its general definite exact solution faster than the classical solution, essentially without an exponential overhead due to precision of the control.
-The computation time $T_{\rm comp}\sim 2^{n/2}$ still scales exponentially with the number of integers that should be partitioned.
-However, this speedup is exponential in the sense that the computation time is reduced by an exponentially small factor in comparison to the classical $T_{\rm comp}\sim 2^{n}$.
+We showed that quantum mechanics allows its general exact solution with probability exponentially close to $1$ faster than the classical solution, and essentially without an exponential overhead due to the control precision.
+The computational memory is polynomial in the size of the partition problem.
+In contrast, many classical algorithms require exponential memory to achieve a speedup.

-For modern classical computers, the exact solution of NPP should become generally impossible for $n\sim 60$, which corresponds to an order of $2^{60/2} \sim 10^{9}$ calls of the oracle in the Grover algorithm.
+The computation time $T_{\rm comp}\sim 2^{n/2}$ of our algorithm still scales exponentially with the number of integers that should be partitioned.
+However, this quadratic speed up may still provide a quantum advantage: For modern classical computers, the exact solution of NPP should become generally impossible for $n\sim 60$, which corresponds to an order of $2^{60/2} \sim 10^{9}$ calls of the oracle in the Grover algorithm.
 Thus, we estimate that the quantum supremacy for this problem can be achieved if the quantum annealing model with the central spin interactions is implemented for $n\approx 60$ qubits, with $\sim 10^{-9}$ error rate per one annealing step.
-For the qubits with the quantum lifetime of order $1$ second, these steps should take not more than $1$ns.
-Altogether this is still beyond the ability of the modern quantum technology but the numbers are not too far away from what is possible.
-For example, similar estimates show that our approach is within the modern experimental reach for $n\approx 40$.
+For the qubits with the quantum lifetime of order $1$s, these steps should take not more than $1$ns.
+Altogether this is still beyond the ability of modern quantum technology but the numbers are not too far away from what is possible.
+For example, similar estimates show that our approach is within the modern experimental reach for $n\approx 40$, which would be hard for a desktop.
 For such $n$, we need $\sim 10^6$ oracle calls, with the fidelity that was demonstrated in some systems \cite{gate-high}.

-Finally, we comment on a recent work \cite{grover-bad}, claiming that Grover algorithm provides no quantum advantage.
-The criticism in \cite{grover-bad} was based on the assumption that the Grover's oracle is constructed as a separate quantum circuit.
-The authors in \cite{grover-bad} argued that for the cases when this circuit can be simulated classically, the problem is also solvable quickly by a classical computer.
-Hence, for a classically complex problem, the Grover's oracle has to be hard to implement as a quantum circuit.
+Finally, we comment on a recent work \cite{grover-bad}, claiming that the Grover algorithm provides no quantum advantage.
+The criticism in Ref.~\cite{grover-bad} was based on the assumption that the Grover's oracle is constructed as a separate quantum circuit.
+The authors in \cite{grover-bad} argued that for the cases when this circuit can be simulated classically, the problem is also solvable entirely by a classical computer.
+Hence, for many known classically complex problems, the Grover's oracle may be hard to implement as a quantum circuit.
+For example, it can be hard to design such an oracle using a classical computer.